An Operational Approach to Information Leakage via Generalized Gain Functions: Opportunistic maximal and maximal realizable -leakages

 We first note that opportunistic maximal $\alpha$-leakage in LHS of \eqref{eqn:opp-alpha-leakage} can be written as (see \cite[Equations~(18)-(20)]{Issaetal})

 Let us define opportunistic maximal and maximal realizable $(\alpha=1)$-leakages as

-by taking the limit first and the supremum next.
-The following proposition plays a crucial role in proving that these leakages are equal to infinity. \begin{proposition} Given a probability distribution $P_{XY}$ over a finite alphabet $\mathcal{X}\times\mathcal{Y}$, for every $y\in\emph{supp}(Y)$, we have
+by taking the limit first and the supremum next. {When $X$ and $Y$ are independent, note that the expressions for both the leakages above are equal to zero.} The following proposition plays a crucial role in proving that these leakages are equal to infinity. \begin{proposition} {Let $P_{XY}$ be a probability distribution over a finite alphabet $\mathcal{X}\times\mathcal{Y}$ such that $X$ and $Y$ are not independent.
+We have}

 \end{proposition} \begin{remark} It is easy to see that $\sup_{U:U-X-Y}\left(H(U)-H(U|Y)\right)=\sup_{U:U-X-Y}I(U;Y)=I(X;Y)$, since we have $I(U;Y)\leq I(X;Y)$ for every $U$ such that $U-X-Y$ by data processing inequality.
-However, if we replace the conditional entropy in the objective function with a conditional entropy where the conditioning is on a particular realization of $Y$ (instead of the random variable itself), it is interesting that the supremum blows up to to infinity. \end{remark} \begin{proof} For a fixed $Y=y$, we have
+However, if we replace the conditional entropy in the objective function with a conditional entropy where the conditioning is on a particular realization of $Y$ (instead of the random variable itself), it is interesting that the supremum blows up to infinity. \end{remark} \begin{proof} For a fixed $Y=y$, we have

 In the RHS of \eqref{eqn:thm141}, we further assume that $\mathcal{U}=\bigcup_{x\in\mathcal{X}}\mathcal{U}_x$ be the alphabet of $U$ such that

 where $n_x=\lvert\mathcal{U}_x\rvert$ is to be fixed later.
 This together with the Markov chain $U-X-Y$ gives